kyuupichan/electrumx/docs/HOWTO.rst

 + x11_hash: Python X11 Hash package.
 Only required if you use ElectrumX with Dash Mainnet or Testnet.
 Version 1.4 tested.

-While not requirements for running ElectrumX, it is intended to be run with supervisor software such as Daniel Bernstein's daemontools, Gerald Pape's runit package or systemd.
+While not a requirement for running ElectrumX, it is intended to be run with supervisor software such as Daniel Bernstein's `daemontools`_, Gerald Pape's `runit`_ package or `systemd`.
 These make administration of secure unix servers very easy, and I strongly recommend you install one of these and familiarise yourself with them.
-The instructions below and sample run scripts assume daemontools; adapting to runit should be trivial for someone used to either.
+The instructions below and sample run scripts assume `daemontools`;
+adapting to `runit` should be trivial for someone used to either.

-When building the database form the genesis block, ElectrumX has to flush large quantities of data to disk and to leveldb.
-You will have a much nicer experience if the database directory is on an SSD than on an HDD.
-Currently to around height 439,800 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 18GB.
-Leveldb needs a bit more for brief periods, and the block chain is only getting longer, so I would recommend having at least 30-40GB free space.
+When building the database form the genesis block, ElectrumX has to flush large quantities of data to disk and its DB.
+You will have a better experience if the database directory is on an SSD than on an HDD.
+Currently to around height 447,100 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 18.7GB (17.5 GiB).
+LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so I would recommend having at least 30-40GB of free space before starting.

 Database Engine
 ===============

 You can choose from RocksDB, LevelDB or LMDB to store transaction information on disk.
-Currently, the fastest seems to be RocksDB with LevelDB being about 10% slower.
-LMDB is slowest but that is because it is not yet efficiently abstracted.
+Currently, the fastest seems to be RocksDB with LevelDB being a few percent slower.
+LMDB is slowest but that is because the code does not currently suit the LMDB design.

 You will need to install one of: